po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * Prior to each class, it is important that you do a `git pull` to download any changes and activity files  from the student repo to your local machine.

-* To perform a git pull, we first navigate to the project directory using `cd`.
+* To perform a git pull, first navigate to the project directory using `cd`.

   ```bash
   cd cd git-init-sample
   ```

-* Next, we use `git pull` to pull down the changes from the remote.
+* Next, use `git pull` to pull down the changes from the remote.

   ```bash
   git pull origin main